ansible/awx/CONTRIBUTING.md

 (host)$ make docker-compose
 ```

 The above utilizes the image built in the previous step, and will automatically start all required services and dependent containers.
 Once the containers launch, your session will be attached to the *awx* container, and you'll be able to watch log messages and events in real time.
-You will see messages from Django, celery, and the front end build process.
+You will see messages from Django and the front end build process.

 If you start a second terminal session, you can take a look at the running containers using the `docker ps` command.
 For example: